 Viewing Message Payload When Using Streams

-You can modify your application to use an object-to-byte-array transformer so that it does not use a stream for CXF endpoints.
-By doing so, you avoid the limitation imposed by streams and memory.
-Below is an example configuration for an inbound end point for doing this.
-Note that the same configuration applies to outbound endpoints as well.
+However, if your application processes SOAP requests using streams for CXF connectors, you can see the details of a SOAP request with Flow Analyzer.
+To do so, you need to modify your application to sue an object-to-byte-array transformer so that it does not use a stream for CXF connectors.
+Doing so enables you to avoid the limitations imposed by streams and memory.
+An example configuration for an inbound endpoint is shown below; the same configuration also applies to outbound endpoints.